kaaashish/kaaashish/README.md

 ⠀

 ✦ microsoft widgets
-    ⠀small, purposeful tools living on your desktop — built for microsoft's widget ecosystem
+    small, purposeful tools living on your desktop — built for microsoft's widget ecosystem

 ⠀